guarzo/aa-standingsmanager/README.md

 ## Features

 The main purpose of this app is to enable non-alliance characters to have the same standings view of other pilots in game as their alliance main.
 This e.g. allows non-alliance scouts to correctly report blues and non-blues.
-And is allows JF pilots to, which other non-alliance characters on grid are actually blues and which are not and therefore a potential threat.
+Or JF pilots can see which other non-alliance characters on grid not blues and therefore a potential threat.

 Here is an high level overview of the main features:

 - Synchronize alliance contacts to chosen non-alliance characters
-- Synchronization is ongoing until user chooses to remove character from synchronization
-- Supports multiple alliances
+- Supports coalition usage with multiple alliances in the same Alliance Auth installation
-- Can also sync war targets
+- Synchronize alliance war targets as contacts with terrible standing
-- Synchronization automatically ceases once the user is no longer eligible
+- Automatically deactivates synchronization when a user ceases to be eligible (e.g. main left the alliance)

 ## Screenshot